8ta4/pun/DONTREADME.md

 Instead, `pun` uses large language models to score how recognizable each word is, then filters based on those scores.

+> Can the score be negative?

+No, because it's a percentage.

+Specifically, it's the percentage of Americans 10 years or older who know the most frequently used meaning of each phrase.

+- "Americans" pins it to a clear population, avoiding wishy-washy concepts like "native speakers" that are open to interpretation.

+- "10 years or older" filters out babies, making it easier to sanity-check the model output, as super common words should hit near 100%.

+- "Most frequently used meaning" focuses on the idiomatic meaning of the phrase, because puns typically play off these established meanings.

+> Is the score an integer?

+Nah, it's a double.
+Doubles allow finer ordering.

 > Does `pun` use local LLMs for recognizability scoring?

 Nah.
 Remote LLMs give state-of-the-art results.